go to previous page go to home page hear noise go to next page

 This is shown in the flowchart.
 Execution flows along the lines in the direction of the arrows.
 The diamond marked "Test Condition" represents the gatekeeper.
 If the condition tests true, execution enters the loop body.
 If the condition tests false, execution is not allowed into the loop body.

-When the loop body is executed variables and other things are changed.
-Execution then returns to the top of the loop, where the gatekeeper again decides whether to let it enter the loop body.
+The loop body does some work and potentially changes the values in variables.
+Execution then returns to the top of the loop where the gatekeeper again decides whether to let it enter the loop body.

 QUESTION 3: